greenplum-db/gpdb-archive/gpdb-doc/markdown/admin_guide/managing/startstop.html.md

 The `gpstop` utility with the `-r` option can stop and then restart Greenplum Database after the shutdown completes.

-To restart Greenplum Database, enter the following command on the master host:
+To restart Greenplum Database, enter the following command on the coordinator host:
 ```
 $ gpstop -r
 ```